Creating application identifiers

 To add certificates:

-- Click on Edit, then on Import certificate.
+- Click on Manage to the right of the checkbox, then on Import certificate.

 - Choose the certificates to import.